S010MON/multi-agent-surveillance/STYLE_GUIDE.md

 ```

 ### 1.3 Class Declaration
-Each file should have *only one* top level class (or Interface/Enum) which should be the same name as the file.
+Each file should have only *one* top level class (or Interface/Enum) which should be the same name as the file.
 If you design a sub class, it should be testable and reusable in the rest of the code base.
 Classes should be named in `UpperCamelCase`.

 ### 1.4 Method Declaration
 Methods should be ordered in a sensible way, there is no hard and fast rule for this, however it is suggested that common sense is applied such that if asked, *some* sort of ordering can be explained.
-A good guide can be found in the book Clean Code with a breif example below:
+A good guide can be found in the book Clean Code with a brief example below:
 ```java
 public class MyClass
 {